thinktandem/tandem/site/blog/2016-12-31-visiting-dependency-hell.md

 img-src: 'https://thinktandem.io/images/articles/dependency-hell/inferno.jpg'
 byline: 'A brief vacation to one of software development''s notorious infernos reminded me why containers, Docker, and Kalabox are the way to manage development dependencies.'
 date: '2016-12-31'
+meta:
+    - { name: description, content: 'A brief vacation to one of software development''s notorious infernos reminded me why containers, Docker, and Kalabox are the way to manage development dependencies.' }
+    - { name: keywords, content: 'deployment,localdev' }
 ---

 Last night I was (trying) to install a Laravel project (DreamFactory) for evaluation.
 Normally I'm using Kalabox, a Docker-based project we created to help people quickly start developing and evaluating software.
 However, we didn't have an app configuration for Laravel.
 In my haste to "get things moving," I threw caution to the wind and began installing dependencies to run the project locally.